RobTillaart/MS5837/README.md

 The MS5837 is a waterproof device to measure temperature and pressure to a high level of accuracy.

-From the pressure one can calculate the depth or the altitude of the sensor to some extend.
+From the measured pressure one can calculate the depth or the altitude of the sensor to some extend.
-- The MS5837_30 can go to depth of about 300 meter (30 Bar).
+- The MS5837_30 can go to depth of about 300 meter as it can measure up to 30 Bar.
 - The MS5837_02 is meant for altitude measurements as it can as low as 300 mBar, -20°C
 - The MS5803_01 is meant for altitude measurements as it can as low as 10 mBar, -40°C

-The library only supports I2C based sensors, fixed address 0x76.
+The library only supports the I2C based sensors, fixed address 0x76 for the MS5837 and address 0x76 or 0x77 for the MS5803.

 The library does not use the partially 64 bit integer math as described in the datasheet.
 Instead it uses float math.